Network for Early-Stage Toxicologists (NEST)

 I am a member of The British Toxicology Society (BTS) Network for Early Stage Toxicologists (NEST) Sub-Committee, and am co-opted onto the BTS Education, Training and Career Development Sub-Committee.

 After completing her PhD in Analytical Toxicology at King’s Forensics, King’s College London, Caroline took up the post as Teaching Fellow for Analytical Toxicology.
-The role is very varied ranging from lecturing, organising and running laboratory classes as well as general admin related to teaching!
+Currently she is a Higher Research Scientist in the National Centre of Excellence in Mass Spectrometry Imaging at the National Physical Laboratory.

 Caroline’s interest in analytical science was sparked by her year in industry as part of her Biomedical Sciences undergraduate degree where she was an analyst at the Drug Control Centre (the UK’s only Anti-Doping laboratory).
 Here Caroline was introduced to mass spectrometry and detecting illicit drugs in biological matrices.
 This was also the focus of her PhD where she researched the use of latent fingerprints for the detection of MDMA.